-Nalley often combines music and history to create historiographical concerts , including her award-winning "Ladies Sing the Blues*," "She Put a Spell on Me: Tribute to Nina Simone," the multimedia presentation Black History Month Concert Series and "The Heart of Lady Day," a Billie Holiday biopic.
+Nalley often combines music and history to create historiographical concerts , including her award-winning "Ladies Sing the Blues*," "She Put a Spell on Me: Tribute to Nina Simone," "Freedom's Song: Music of the Civil Rights Movement," musical director and curator for the Martin Luther King Institute's Commemoration of the 50th anniversary of the March on Washington and "The Heart of Lady Day," a Billie Holiday biopic.
 As a playwright she has written "Ella: the American Dream" a bio-musical about Ella Fitzgerald which premiered in 2008.
 As an actress she portrayed Billie Holiday in the dramatic play "Lady Day in Love," Blues Speak woman in Zora Neale Hurston's "Spunk" and has starred in Teatro Zinzanni as Madame Zinzanni, a role subsequently filled by Joan Baez and Sandra Reeves-Phillips.

-Kim Nalley is on faculty at the Jazzschool's Bachelor's of Music program.
-She is also a history student in UC Berkeley's PhD program with plans to write her dissertation on the Globalization of Jazz and Black Cultural Politics.
+Kim Nalley is on faculty at the California Jazz Conservatory.
+She is a Ph.D candidate in UC Berkeley's history department with plans to write her dissertation on the Globalization of Jazz and Black Cultural Politics.

 Awards: "Most Influential African-American in the Bay Area" Award 2005 City Flight Magazine

 "Best Jazz Diva" 7X7 Magazine Entertainment Award 2004